MARTIMM/Sufitrail/Doc/Progress Sufitrail App.md

 ## The Start page

 ## The About page
+  * [x] Show the members of the Sufi trail group.
+  * [x] Show current version of the program.
+Can be kept elsewhere, e.g. android manifest, and inserted here by using JavaScript.

 ## The Exit page
 This should show a dialog to ask the user if he/she really wants to quit the program.